openrewrite/rewrite-docs/v1beta/visitor.md

 ### `@AutoConfigure` Visitors

 Marking a visitor class with the annotation `@AutoConfigure` signals that [Environment](environment.md) classpath-scanning should try to include the visitor in any [Recipe ](recipes.md)whose inclusion criteria matches the visitor's package name.
 When an `@AutoConfigure`-enabled visitor is included in a recipe and passes validation, it becomes part of the active set of visitors that are executed by a refactoring operation.

+Only visitors which have no required configuration parameters can be marked as `@AutoConfigure`.

 Not every visitor is going to be auto-configurable.
 For example, [AddAnnotation](../java/refactoring-java-source-code/addannotation.md) is a building-block visitor designed to be applied to specific AST elements that meet some criteria, and isn't something we apply generally to a whole set of source files.